 The student profile table gives an indication of the likely peer cohort for commencing students in each undergraduate course at La Trobe.
 It provides information on students that were enrolled at 31st March (the census date), including international students.
 The student profile shows applicant background information.

-This table shows the ATAR profile for applicants who were offered a place in Semester 1 2018.
-This information will give you a picture of the educational attainment that is required for your selected course, and should be used in conjunction the course entry requirements.
-It also shows the impact of ATAR related adjustment factors resulting from Special Entry schemes.
-The data is for applicants who recently completed secondary education (in years 2017, 2016 & 2015) and were selected on the basis of ATAR.
-It includes all applicants that applied via a tertiary admission centre as well as those who applied directly to La Trobe
+This table shows the ATAR profile for applicants who were offered a place in Semester 1 of last year.
+This information gives you a picture of the educational attainment that is required for your selected course and should be used in conjunction with the course entry requirements.
+It also shows the impact of ATAR related adjustment factors resulting from special entry schemes.
+The data is for applicants who recently completed secondary education (in the past three years) and were selected on the basis of ATAR.
+It includes all applicants that applied via a tertiary admission centre as well as those who applied directly to La Trobe.

 Entry schemes are designed to help you leverage your special skills to get into the course you want.
 These programs can help with your application to study.